fedemantica/vertebrate_insect_GE/README.md

 #### All pairwise similarities
 This folder contains snakemake pipeline (i.e., **Snakefile**) used to run the majority of computational analyses, together with the relative configuration file (**config.yml**) and a file with the parameters needed for cluster job submission (**cluster.json**).
 All relevant scripts can be found in the bin subfolder.
 The Snakefile includes rules to:

 * Compute the **relative expression** across tissues for all the bilaterian-conserved, protein-coding genes of the 16 vertebrates and insect species included in our dataset.
 * Compute **all pairwise sequence similarities** between all possible pairs of genes (from different species) in an orthogroup.
-* Compute **all pairwise expression similarities** between all possible pairs of genes (from different species) in an orthogroup, starting from their relative expression acrosss tissues.
+* Compute **all pairwise expression similarities** between all possible pairs of genes (from different species) in an orthogroup, starting from their relative expression across tissues.
+* Compute the average **phastCons** across the coding sequence of all human genes.

 #### Seq and expr sim analyses
 This folder contains snakemake pipeline (i.e., **Snakefile**) used to run the majority of computational analyses, together with the relative configuration file (**config.yml**) and a file with the parameters needed for cluster job submission (**cluster.json**).
 All relevant scripts can be found in the bin subfolder.
 The Snakefile includes rules to: